 IP TAKE: This is a surprisingly approachable funder that accepts unsolicited grant applications.
 But this isn’t the foundation to hit up for large sums of money.

 The AT&T Foundation accepts unsolicited grant applications and requests for funding.
 Applicants should provide a brief history of their organization, current objectives, problems being addressed, a timetable for implementation, and continuation plans after AT&T funding concludes.
-Materials should be sent to the attention of Nicole Anderson at the address provided below.

 208 S. Akard, Room 100